braboj/tutorial-git/git_tutorial.md

 ### Repository

-Repository is a data structure to store metadata for project files.
+This is the **.git** directory in the project folder.
 It contains the files as well as the history of the changes made to those files.
-A repository has all the project-related data and distinct projects have distinct repositories.
-The repository can be either **local** or **remote** and for distributed systems both types of repositories are absolutely equivalent.
+The repository can be either **local** or **remote**, whereby for git both types of repositories are absolutely equivalent.

 ## Git Branching
 ___________________________________________________________________________________________________